SaltyAom/bun-http-framework-benchmark/README.md

 Tested on 14 Dec 23:03 (GMT+7)

 ## Results
+For results suffix with `-node` means that the framework is run in Node, otherwise is using Bun.

 These results are measured in req/s:

 |  Framework       |  Get (/)    |  Params, query & header | Post JSON  |